CiscoISE/terraform-provider-ciscoise/docs/resources/sponsor_portal.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on SponsorPortal.
-  This resource allows the client to update a sponsor portal by ID.
-    This resource deletes a sponsor portal by ID.
-    This resource creates a sponsor portal.
+  This resource allows the client to update a sponsor portal by ID.This resource deletes a sponsor portal by ID.This resource creates a sponsor portal.
 ---

 # ciscoise_sponsor_portal (Resource)

 It manages create, read, update and delete operations on SponsorPortal.

-  This resource allows the client to update a sponsor portal by ID.
+  - This resource allows the client to update a sponsor portal by ID.
-  This resource deletes a sponsor portal by ID.
+  - This resource deletes a sponsor portal by ID.
-  This resource creates a sponsor portal.
+  - This resource creates a sponsor portal.

 ## Example Usage